-For those purchasing a higher priced home, their loan options are generally confined to the jumbo mortgage arena.
-But that doesn’t necessarily mean a jumbo loan is more limited, or difficult to qualify when compared to a conforming or FHA mortgages.
-In fact today there are many 10% and even 5% down Jumbo financing options available for qualified buyers.
+For those purchasing a higher-priced home, their loan options are generally confined to the jumbo mortgage arena.
+But that doesn’t necessarily mean a jumbo loan is more limited, or difficult to qualify when compared to a conforming or FHA mortgage.
+In fact today there are many 10%, and even 5% down Jumbo financing options available for qualified buyers.

 Jumbo lenders are required to verify an ability to repay the mortgage which also includes other monthly credit obligations such as an automobile loan or credit card.
 This is performed by comparing debt with gross monthly income, expressed as a ratio.
 This “debt ratio” should typically be no greater than 41 although jumbo lenders have the ability to make an exception up to 45 or even higher.

-Income is verified by reviewing copies of your most recent pay stubs covering a two month period.
+Income is verified by reviewing copies of your most recent pay stubs covering a two-month period.
 You also need to have at least two years of employment verified, which is completed by providing your lender with your last two years’ W2 forms.
 If you’re self-employed your income is calculated using your two most recent years’ federal income tax returns.
 Your lender will add those two years of income together and divide by 24 (months).
 This is your net business income after expenses are subtracted from proceeds.
 Any depreciation or amortization deductions are added back.

 Different jumbo loan programs will have different down payment requirements.
 To make sure there are enough funds for a down payment, closing costs and cash reserves lenders will review copies of your most recent bank and investment statements from the accounts used for the purchase.

-The underwriter is the individual responsible for making sure the loan application and documentation conforms to the proper lending guidelines.
+The underwriter is the individual responsible for making sure the loan application and documentation conform to the proper lending guidelines.
 Depending upon the loan volume at the lender and current market conditions you can expect your loan to be approved within 24-48 hours.
-If the underwriter has any questions about the loan, you can still get an approval based upon certain conditions being met.
+If the underwriter has any questions about the loan, you can still get approval based on certain conditions being met.

 When the loan is fully approved, the loan package is digitally transferred to your settlement agent where you will sign your closing papers.
-Once signed and initialed, the package is returned to the lender for a review.
+Once signed and initialed, the package is returned to the lender for review.
 As the lender approves the signed documents, your loan is funded.